Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-In this section, we show how the orderability result of the previous section yields a constant-delay algorithm in the pointer-machine model from Section~\ref{sec:prelims}.
-Let us fix again the interchangeable DFA~$A$ with~$k$ states whose infinite language~$L=\L(A)$ we want to enumerate (with push-pop edits) and, following Theorem~\ref{thm:orderable}, let~$d\colonequals 16k^2$ and~$\ell \colonequals 8k^2$.
+In this section, we show how the orderability result of the previous section yields a bounded-delay algorithm.
+We use the pointer-machine model from Section~\ref{sec:prelims}, which we modify for convenience to allow data values and the number of fields of records to be exponential in the automaton (but fixed throughout the enumeration, and independent on the size of words): see Appendix~\ref{apx:machineword} for explanations on why we can do this.
 We show: